fjacquet/terraform-lab/README.md

 # terraform-lab

 We all need to create a set of VM to perform some labs.
-Thanks to terraform, it can be very simple to automate.
+Thanks to terraforming, it can be very simple to automate.

 Some variables are still hardcoded to simplify writing.
 Maybe it will go in parameter later

 ## Github

-You should already know my github if you read this
+You should already know my Github if you read this

 ## SonarCloud status